Farm Milk Components and Their Use Among Dairy Products Have Shifted Over Time

 Fluid Milk Has the Largest Allocation of Skim Solids, But for How Much Longer?

 In 2019, the total supply of skim solids available for dairy processing and manufacturing was 19.5 billion pounds, 33 percent more than in 2000.
 Fluid milk accounts for the largest portion of skim-solids use, but that allocation has been declining over time.
 If this trend continues, cheese may overtake fluid milk as the largest use of skim solids within the next few years.

 In 2019, skim solids used in fluid milk production represented 22 percent of the total supply, down 12 percentage points from 2000.
 Skim solids in cheese represented 19 percent of the total supply of skim solids in 2019, an increase of almost 4 percentage points from 2000.
 Skim solids for whey products (including dry whey, whey protein concentrate, lactose, and others) increased by about 6 percentage points.
 This growth is attributed to an increase in cheesemaking (because whey is a byproduct of cheesemaking) and growing whey product exports.
 Skim solids for use in dry milk products increased by 4 percentage points, largely because of growing export demand for skim milk powder.

-Dairy Data, by Jerry Cessna and Angel Teran, USDA, Economic Research Service, January 2022
+Dairy Data, by Angel Terán, USDA, Economic Research Service, June 2022